arcxp-ce-support/Fusion-Training-User-Stories/README.md

-# fusion-10
+# fusion-11
-On this branch, we've created a GraphQL filter and applied it to the useContent call in order to minimize the payload from the content source.
+On this branch, we have add our `/article/header` feature and configured it to render using global content.

 ## User story
-As a user, I would like to filter the content to only the necessary fields to reduce the payload.
+As a user, I would like to configure my feature to use a single global content source.

 ## Concepts
+- Global Gontent
-- filtering
+- App Context

 ## New Files on this branch
-- `components/features/global/card/default.jsx`
+- `components/features/article/header/default.jsx`

 ## Changed files:
-- `content/filters/story-card.js`
+- none

 ## What's next?
-So far, our feature has only been able to render content from a single source provided by the content config, which provides content to the feature.
-In our next task, we'll learn how to fetch content at a page level so that we can use it to power multiple features.
-Switch to branch `fusion-11` to learn more about this next step.
+Now that we have a feature that renders based on the global content instead of being fixed to component level content, we want to see how we can dynamically route content using PageBuilder templates.
+Switch to branch `fusion-12` to learn more about this next step.